 In film photography, ISO (or ASA) is the indicating of how sensitive a film is to light.
 Just as for digital photography, the value was measured in numbers.
 The lower the number, the lower the sensitivity of the film to light (and hence the less grainy the image produced).
 But people who used this kind of hear didn’t have the privilege to change this setting whenever they wanted.
 They just had to shoot until the film was done, after which they could opt for one with other ISO values.

 In digital photography, the term ISO refers to the image sensor’s sensitivity to light.
 The lower the number, the less sensitive the image sensor is to light.

 As you may have noticed, the higher the ISO the more grainy an image becomes.
 This is why it’s often not considered to be good practice to only adjust the ISO in the absence of light.
-Most photographers (depending on the situation and their camera) will have to lower their shutter speeds, aperture and raise their ISO to compensate for the absence of a significant light source without making the image appear extremely grainy.
+Most photographers (depending on the situation and their camera) will have to lower their shutter speeds, aperture and raise their ISO.
+This happens in order to compensate for the absence of a significant light source without making the image appear extremely grainy.

-An ISO of 100 is generally accepted as the standard ISO and will result in very crispy photographs with little to no grain.
-Most people tend to keep their digital cameras set to ‘Auto’ which allows the camera to select the most suitable ISO depending on the conditions in which they are shooting.
+An ISO of 100 is generally accepted as the standard ISO.
+It will result in very crispy photographs with little to no grain.
+Most people tend to keep their digital cameras set to ‘Auto’.
+It allows the camera to select the most suitable ISO depending on the conditions in which they are shooting.
 The camera will try to keep the ISO as low as possible, as would a photographer when manually adjusting the settings (in most cases).

 When choosing ISO, I generally ask the following questions: